 \subsection{Integrated Data Acquisition and Processing Pipeline}

-The core research question addressed by our framework is how to efficiently obtain a labeled dataset in which target objects are annotated with bounding boxes—critical for object localization and grasp planning.
-However, existing robotic manipulation datasets do not provide enough environments and objects for a single task to meet our requirements.
-Given the proven effectiveness of data collected by the UMI device \cite{chi2024universal} in training diffusion policies, we designed the Lable-UMI with an ergonomic form factor inspired by UMI.
+Our framework requires efficiently building a dataset in which target objects are annotated with bounding boxes for object localization and grasp planning.
+However, existing manipulation datasets lack enough environments and objects per task to meet this need.
+Since UMI \cite{chi2024universal} has proven effective for collecting data to train diffusion policies, we design Label-UMI, an ergonomic device inspired by UMI.

-This design ensures accurate baseline reproduction and enhances experimental comparability.
-As illustrated in Fig. \ref{Structure of Label-UMI}(a), the Label-UMI comprises a compact gimbal with a laser emitter and a PS2 joystick controller.
-The laser provides precise target object positioning and segmentation point cues.
-Users control the laser’s pitch and yaw via the joystick and toggle the laser on and off using the joystick button (Fig. \ref{Structure of Label-UMI}(b)).
-The ergonomic design allows intuitive operation: the thumb controls the joystick while the index finger triggers data acquisition, similar to a game controller.
+This design ensures accurate baseline reproduction and comparability.
+As illustrated in Fig. \ref{Structure of Label-UMI}(a), the Label-UMI comprises a compact gimbal with a laser emitter and a PS2 joystick controller; the laser provides precise target positioning and segmentation point cues.
+Users control the laser's pitch and yaw via the joystick and toggle it on/off with the joystick button (Fig. \ref{Structure of Label-UMI}(b)), operating it intuitively---thumb on the joystick, index finger triggering acquisition---like a game controller.

-We improved upon the UMI design by replacing the rack-and-pinion mechanism with a multi-link system, reducing weight and freeing internal space for microcontrollers, servos, and other electronics.
-The power unit is integrated into the handle with a U-shaped bayonet mount for easy battery replacement, enhancing portability, field usability, and user experience.
-To collect data with segmentation point markers, the user first aligns the laser with the target object using the joystick, starts video recording, verbally states the object name into the GoPro microphone, and then executes the task.
-This procedure ensures synchronized data and annotation capture.
+We replace UMI's rack-and-pinion mechanism with a multi-link system, reducing weight and freeing internal space for microcontrollers, servos, and other electronics, and integrate the power unit into the handle with a U-shaped bayonet mount for easy battery replacement, improving portability and field usability.
+To collect data with segmentation markers, the user aligns the laser with the target, starts recording, states the object name into the GoPro microphone, and executes the task, ensuring synchronized data and annotation capture.

 The data processing pipeline (Fig. \ref{Overview of Data Acquisiton pipeline.}) automates the extraction of bounding box labels and trajectory data.
 After collection, audio is transcribed to obtain object labels, while the first video frame is processed by LaserPoint-YOLOv8s—a YOLOv8s model fine-tuned for laser point detection—to locate the laser dot.
 Its center coordinates serve as a point prompt input along with the video into Segment Anything Model 2 (SAM2), which generates per-frame object masks.
 Minimum bounding boxes are derived from these masks.
 This automated pipeline yields high-precision bounding box annotations for each object in every frame, used to train a real-time YOLO detection model.
 The approach offers three key advantages: